arborchurch/arbor-web/site/content/messages/scripture/what-is-scripture.md

 -- 2 Timothy 3:16

-In the first installment of a three-part series, Ryan dives into the sometimes strange, sometimes hard but always impactful thing that we call scripture.
+In the first installment of a three-part series, Ryan dives into the sometimes strange, sometimes hard but always impactful thing that is scripture.